frappe/frappe_io_2014/frappe_io/templates/statics/apps/erpnext/guides/make-to-order/setting-up.md

 Make a Bill of Materials with the help of these raw materials.

-Before making the Bill of Materials, log in the Sales Order in the system.
+Before making the Sales Order, make the Bill of Materials based on your designed document.